 The ESC Program team consists of scholars from Canada, India, South Africa, and the US, who specialize in bioethics, biomedical science, medicine, public health, health policy, philosophy, and law.
 The team engages in research and analysis of, and devise customized solutions for, a broad range of complex ESC challenges in global health and development.
 ESC Program outputs and services include: advisory/consultation services; presentations; discussion papers for internal use by clients and/or partners; papers for peer-reviewed publication; and/or direct collaboration with investigators to develop new approaches to address ESC challenges.

-Learn more about our Program here, and some of our recent projects below:
+Learn more about the Program in this PLOS publication, and read about some past projects below:

 ESC2Program for the Water